JeffCardinal/Goupe/README.md

 ## Goupe
-Goupe font by Jeff Cardinal, Licensed under SIL Open Font License v1.1
+Goupe font by Jeff Cardinal.
+Licensed under SIL Open Font License v1.1.

 Read like "coupe".
 Goupe is a fun, funky flowing font for all your goopy design needs.